 Forward Collision-Avoidance Assist may not detect other vehicles, pedestrians or cyclists in front of you while driving uphill or downhill adversely affecting the performance of the sensors.

-This may result in unnecessary warning, braking assist or steering assist when necessary.
+This may result in unnecessary warning or braking assist, or no warning or braking assist when necessary.